• Skip to main content

 I was lucky enough to cross paths with a handful of travel bloggers during my trip around the world, and it was a lot of fun to meet the people behind the travel blogs I'd been reading.

-I find it at once amazing, and strange, that you can get to know a person through their writing.
+I find it at once striking and strange that you can get to know a person through their writing.

-Last week, I had the opportunity to attend two happy hours and meet a lot of new and interesting people in the Washington, DC area.
+Last week, I had the opportunity to attend two happy hours and meet many new and interesting people in the Washington, DC area.

 Travel Writers

-The first happy hour took place in The Saloon on U Street and was a get together of World Hum contributors, travel writers, and their friends.
+The first happy hour took place in The Saloon on U Street and was a get-together of World Hum contributors, travel writers, and friends.
 I arrived at about 6:30 pm, as suggested by Michael Yessis, a co-founder of World Hum who lives in the area.

 While sitting at the bar, I realized that aside from a photo or two from Twitter and his blog, I had no clue how to identify Michael from the other patrons.